orbeon/orbeon-forms-doc/form-runner/component/captcha.md

 ## SimpleCaptcha

-You can use this component to show users a captcha, like the one shown in the following screen shot:
+You can use this component to show users a captcha, like the one shown in the following screenshot:

 ![](images/xbl-simple-captcha.png)